|

 Resource Management

-The primary role of an operating system is to manage hardware resources such as memory, processor, and input/output devices.
-Through algorithms and management protocols, it ensures that each program receives the necessary resources to perform its tasks without conflict.
+The main role of an operating system is to manage hardware resources such as memory, processor, and input/output devices.
+Through algorithms and management protocols, it ensures that each program receives the necessary resources to execute its tasks without conflict.

 User Interface

-Another essential function is to provide an intuitive user interface that allows users to easily interact with the computer.
-This may include graphical interfaces or command lines depending on the user’s preferences.
+Another essential function is providing an intuitive user interface, which allows users to easily interact with the computer.
+This may include graphical interfaces or command lines depending on user preferences.

 Memory Management

-The operating system monitors and manages the use of RAM.
-It ensures that each program has the necessary memory space to function while optimizing the use of this valuable resource.
+The operating system monitors and manages the use of random access memory (RAM).
+It ensures that each program has the necessary memory space to operate, while optimizing the usage of this precious resource.

 File and Data Management